ocaml/ocaml.org/data/tutorials/platform/bp_09_opam_path.md

 ```
 Replace `<shell>` with your actual shell type (`bash`, `zsh`, `fish`, etc.).

-3. Configure Opam with `direnv`
+3. Configure opam with `direnv`

-In your OCaml project directory, create a file named `.envrc` and add the following line to automatically load the Opam environment:
+In your OCaml project directory, create a file named `.envrc` and add the following line to automatically load the opam environment:
 ```bash
 eval $(opam env)
 ```